-Pursuant to an arrangement approved by the Company's shareholders' and the corporate governance, nominating and compensation committee effective July 1, 2008, the audit committee chairman receives the equivalent of \$15 every quarter, payable in arrears in the form of newly issued common stock of the Company as part compensation for services rendered as audit committee chairman.
-The number of shares to be issued is determined based on the closing price of the Company's common stock on the last trading day prior to the end of each quarter in which services were provided and are issued as soon as practicable following the end of the quarter.
-During the years ended December 31, 2010 and 2011, 7,644 shares and 7,705 shares, respectively, were issued to the audit committee chairman.
+Pursuant to an arrangement approved by the Company's shareholders' and the corporate governance, nominating and compensation committee, effective July 1, 2008, the audit committee chairman receives the equivalent of \$15 every quarter, payable in arrears in the form of newly issued common stock of the Company as part compensation for services rendered as audit committee chairman.
+The number of shares to be issued is determined based on the closing price of the Company's common stock on the last trading day prior to the end of each quarter in which services were provided and are issued as soon as pracon the last trading day prior to the end of each quarter in which services were provided and are issued as soon as practicable following the end of the quarter.
+During the years ended December 31, 2011 and 2012, 7,705 shares and 9,767 shares, respectively, were issued to the audit committee chairman.

 Pursuant to an arrangement approved by the Company's shareholders and the corporate governance, nominating and compensation committee, effective January 1, 2010, the independent directors of the Company other than the audit committee chairman each receive the equivalent of \$7.5 every quarter, payable in arrears in the form of newly issued common stock of the Company as part compensation for services rendered as independent directors.
 The number of shares to be issued is determined as noted above.
-During the year ended December 31, 2010 and 2011, 5,932 shares and 7,704 shares, respectively were issued to the independent directors of the Company other than the audit committee chairman.
+During the years ended December 31, 2011 and 2012, 7,704 shares and 9,768 shares, respectively were issued to the independent directors of the Company other than the audit committee chairman.

-10. Commitments and Contingencies
+11. Commitments and Contingencies